letstri/hookas/README.md

 ### useMediaQuery

-Check if the user is online.
+Check if the browser matches a media query.

 #### Usage